Author: Guest Contributor

 Besides giving you three different takes on how to pick your health battles, this list gives you choices you can make without being whisked off to a reality-show fat farm — or buying a second freezer for those calorie-controlled, pre-portioned frozen meals.

 Research shows a healthy positive attitude helps build a healthier immune system and boosts overall health.
 Your body believes what you think, so focus on the positive.
+This is a great first tip for how to ensure you have a healthy body and mind!

 Shoot for five servings of vegetables a day — raw, steamed, or stir-fried.
 A diet high in vegetables is associated with a reduced risk of developing cancers of the lung, colon, breast, cervix, esophagus, stomach, bladder, pancreas, and ovaries.
 And many of the most powerful phytonutrients are the ones with the boldest colors — such as broccoli, cabbage, carrots, tomatoes, grapes, and leafy greens.